semanticarts/congr/README.md

 Usage Examples
 -----

-In this example, the `&` in the directory name was causing problems so we ran congr.py from the directory.
+In this example, the `&` in the directory name was causing problems so we ran congr.py from inside the target directory.

 **`PS C:\Users\StevenChalem\semantic arts\SA Staff - Documents\Clients & Partners>`**